 rough and ready ruler friendly organization rather than that of an agency, which

 is impartial and neutral and which objectively enforces the rule of law.

-Ironically, in our country's post independent history too any move to change the
+Ironically, in our country's post independent history too any move to change

-having been done to let the Police come out its negative image.
+much having been done to let the Police come out its negative image.

 In any free society all organs of governance or private enterprises feel a compelling

 need to contribute positively to the growth and progress of the country.
 If this